Efrack09/Programming2/introstructuredprog.md

 + Keywords is not allowed to use as an identifier name.

 + There is no limit on the length of the name of the identifier, but it is advisable to use an optimum length of 4 – 15 letters only.
+## Variables
+Variables are the names you give to computer memory locations which are used to store values in a computer program.

+For example, assume you want to store two values 10 and 20 in your program and at a later stage, you want to use these two values.
+Let's see how you will do it.
+Here are the following three simple steps

 [Benjamin Barona](https://github.com/benjamin-bar)